dmbarbour/glas/docs/GlasCLI.md

         glas --extract ValueRef

+The referenced value may currently have two forms:

+* *data:Binary* - writes the binary to standard output
+* *prog:(...)* - a 0--0 arity program is evaluated with limited effects:
+  * *write:Binary* - writes the binary to standard output
+  * *load* and *log* - same behavior as language modules

-The reference must evaluate to binary data, that is a list of bytes.
-After evaluation, the binary is simply written to stdout.
-The primary motive for this feature is to support bootstrap without implementing a complete runtime effects API, but it can be useful for obtaining value from the glas module system in general.
+The primary motive for extract is to simplify bootstrap, by mitigating the need for a complete effects API in early versions of the glas executable.
+But this operation mode may prove convenient for extracting value from the glas module system in other use cases.

 ## Bootstrap